How To Use Sterile Eye Dressings

 This is exactly what a sterile eye dressing does, being a soft and absorbent pad cushion that stops any foreign bodies from entering the wound.

-These cushions are pressed against the eye socket by a long elastic band that wraps around the person’s head, however, these bands are always designed to feel loose and stretchy so that they don’t apply too much pressure onto the injured eye.
+These cushions are pressed against the eye socket by a long elastic band that wraps around the person’s head, however, these safety warden are always designed to feel loose and stretchy so that they don’t apply too much pressure onto the injured eye.

 What Types Of Injuries Require Sterile Eye Dressing?